|

 Objective: To review the basic elements and principles of art learned in previous years.
 Students will be able to discuss techniques used by artists to express feelings. - Set B: Lesson: People at Work / Project: Composition to Show Distance

-Objective: To learn the concept of rhythm by discussing selected paintings that depict different musical instruments.
-Students will be able to recognize different kinds of rhythm as created by the repetition of line, shape, and color and explore the relationship between rhythm and mood by listening to different musical selections. - Set E: Lesson: People and Animals / Project: Imaginary Animals
+Objective: To explore the connection between rhythm in art and rhythm in music by discussing selected paintings while listening to recordings of music that have a connection to the art piece.
+Students will be able to recognize different kinds of rhythm in art as created by the repetition of line, shape, and color.
+Students will also explore additional principles of art including contrast, movement, pattern, unity, and variety within the pieces. - Set E: Lesson: People and Animals / Project: Drawing Imaginary Animals

 Objective: To review the principles of art already learned in previous lessons: aerial perspective, balance, harmony, highlight, and rhythm.
-Students will demonstrate their understanding of the principles of art by discussing selected paintings which depict people and animals. - Set F: Lesson: People Around the World / Project: West African Style Print
+Students will demonstrate their understanding of the principles of art by discussing selected paintings which depict people and animals. - Set F: Lesson: People Around the World / Project: Adinkra Print

 Objective: To review the elements of art by studying selected paintings from around the world.
 Students will demonstrate their understanding of the elements of art by discussing distance, rhythm, balance and other related concepts in selected paintings from around the world.